path-cc/path-cc.github.io/_events/2023-01-25-htcondor-osg.md

 ---
-short_title: Joint OSG All Hands Meeting and HTCondor Week July 10-14
+short_title: Announcing Throughput Computing 2023 to be held July 10-14
-title: "Save the Dates for the Joint HTCondor Week - OSG All-Hands Meeting - 10-14 July 2023"
+title: "Save the Dates for Throughput Computing 2023 - a joint HTCondor OSG All-Hands event"
 layout: events
 published: true

 excerpt: |
-    Joint OSG All Hands Meeting and HTCondor Week July 10-14 2023
+    Save the Dates for **Throughput Computing 2023** - a joint OSG All Hands Meeting and HTCondor Week to be held July 10-14 2023 in Madison, Wisconsin

 start_date: 2023-07-10